sh1boot/sh1boot.github.io/_posts/2024-12-05-checking-manual-arithmetic.md

 gets my attention.

-Initially I was hopeful of finding some easy divisibility tests which were more interesting than [repdigits][repdigit].
-My holy grail, above.
+Initially I was hopeful of finding some easy divisibility tests which were more interesting than [repdigits][repdigit] -- my holy grail above.

+After a bit of poking around and contemplation I decided that mod 99999999 was good enough.
+After all, if 10001 is the product of smaller numbers with more complicated divisibility tests, then doing the test mod 10001 instead of mod 137 validates all the same cases and then some.
+Whatever failings might exist in $10^n+1$ must also exist in its factors, and I think every prime outside of 2 and 5 must be a factor of
+$10^n+1$ eventually.

+TODO: prove it.

-But after a bit of poking around I decided that mod 99999999 was "good enough".
-If I were to go one step further I would look at reducing the numbers $mod 10^n - k$ for a small $k$ other than 1, looking for a value with some manageable factors.
+If I were to go one step further I would look at reducing the numbers
+$mod 10^n - k$ for a small $k$ other than 1, looking for a value with some manageable factors.
 This is how the [Adler-32][] checksum works, except that's in binary.

 Those divisibility rules cut the number down to size by eating away the top and the bottom ends with different rules.
 Both rules rely on adding